RedisGears/RedisGears/docs/runtime.md

 All functions use that interpreter.
 Each function has its globals dictionary that isolates its execution context from other functions.
 This means each function has its globals, function and class names.

+All functions submitted by same`RG.PYEXECUTE` share the same interpreter and globals dictionary.

 !!! info "Further reference"
     For more information refer to: